Fatima Mata National College

 Fatima Mata National College is a college in the Indian state of Kerala, named after Our Lady of Fatima, a Catholic title of Virgin Mary.
 The college was ranked 92nd in India by the National Institutional Ranking Framework in 2022.

 Rankings

-Fatima Mata National College was ranked 92 among colleges in India by the National Institutional Ranking Framework (NIRF) in 2022.
+In 2022, the National Institutional Ranking Framework (NIRF) placed Fatima Mata National College in the 92nd position among all colleges in India.

 Motto

-The school's motto is per matrem pro patria (through the mother for the fatherland).
+The school's motto is PER MATREM PRO PATRIA (through the Mother for the Fatherland).

 History

 The college was founded in 1951 by Jerome M. Fernandez Thuppasseril, the first native Bishop of Quilon.
 The college was formally inaugurated on 29 December 1952 by Norman Cardinal Gilroy, Papal Legate to India.

-Fatima was elevated to the status of a first grade college with the introduction of degree courses in Commerce, Economics and Zoology.
+It was elevated to the status of a first grade college with the introduction of degree courses in Commerce, Economics and Zoology.
 This was followed by the introduction of courses in Botany, Chemistry, Mathematics and Physics.
-Physical resources were added in the form of hostels, sports pavilion, chemistry block, auditorium, playgrounds, an NCC office, hockey stadium, language lab, basketball courts, a botany garden, computer labs and research centres.
+Physical resources were added in the form of hostels, sports pavilions, chemistry block, auditorium, playgrounds, an NCC office, a hockey stadium, a language lab, basketball courts, a botany garden, computer labs and research centres.